-- the impact of the absences on the School/Directorate‘s activities and other employees;
+- the impact of the absences on the School/Department‘s activities and other employees;

-- the provisions of the DDA (as amended) and any reasonable adjustments which may need / have been made to the job including the availability of suitable alternative employment;
+- the provisions of the Equality Act 2010 and any reasonable adjustments which may need / have been made to the job including the availability of suitable alternative employment;

 3.5 Specified management standards in line with the Bradford Factor will be implemented in accordance with the requirements of each case.